What is Viscose Fibre?

 At 19-20 micron, our viscose roving is especially compatible with extra fine 19 micron merino for decorative use.
 The staple length is a minimum of 65mm and the roving weighs approximately 25gm / metre.
-We stock the whole range of Italian DHG viscose which carries the GOTS certification, so it is complies with Global Organic Textile Standards.
+We stock DHG viscose which carries the GOTS certification, so it is complies with Global Organic Textile Standards.
 Safe for use for babies and children as in-house dyeing complies with Oeko-tex specifications.
 After dyeing, combing of the fibre produces a much softer and easier to use fibre than some other viscose brands.

 - No static when drafting the fibre

 - Makes felt more elastic, impoving drapeability

 - Helps reduce pilling when added to the surface of felt

 - Adds lustre and sheen to felt